industrial-edge/vision-connector-sdk-and-plugin-examples/README.md

 ## Requirements

 ### Prerequisites
-To develop a custom camera connector, the following Prerequisites are required:
+To create a custom camera connector, ensure the following prerequisites are met:
 - Experience with Siemens Vision Connector application and its features
 - Proficiency in C++ programming and CMake build system
 - Understanding of the Vision Connector SDK (v1.0.0)